This post may contain affiliate links and ads. Read our disclosure policy here.

 A vacation on the Outer Banks can be as relaxing or as “on-the-go-touristy” as you want to make it.
 We typically do a mix of those two modes.
 We love lazy days at the beach but also try to spend a day or 2 during our week exploring the barrier island(s).

 As a kid, our annual trips to the Outer Banks took us to the town of Rodanthe, a good hour or so drive from the Kitty Hawk, NC area (where the bridge onto the island is located).
-Since Bob and I have started going down to OBX with our own kids, we stay closer to the Kitty Hawk area, in Nags Head.
+Since Bob and I have started going down to OBX with our own kids, we usually stay closer to the Kitty Hawk area, in Nags Head when we rent a house for the week.
 We like that the beaches are just as quiet, open and peaceful as the ones further south, but there is a LOT more to do activity-wise along the main highway where we stay.
 Mini golf, movie theater, restaurants, grocery stores, big box stores, you name it.
 (Yes, even a couple of Starbucks!)

 This list of 10 fun free or cheap things to do with kids in the Outer Banks spans a large area of the Outer Banks.
 The wild horses of Corolla mentioned below are about an hour north of that bridge onto OBX, while the Ocracoke Ferry is about an hour and a half south of the bridge.